Edward Martin (pioneer): Missionary and pioneer service (1852–1856)

-Life in Salt Lake City (1857-1882)
+Life in Salt Lake City (1857–1882)

 Shortly after arriving in Salt Lake City, Edward married Jane Gray on February 14, 1857.
 He was a participant in Plural Marriage.
 Edward sought employment in a wide variety of ways during his time in Salt Lake City.
-He advertised himself as a Carriage and Sign Painter in the Salt Lake City Newspaper, announcing the opening of his new paint shop on the premises formally known as Wardle's Hall, two blocks west of the Tabernacle, in January of 1859.
+He advertised himself as a Carriage and Sign Painter in the Salt Lake City Newspaper, announcing the opening of his new paint shop on the premises formally known as Wardle's Hall, two blocks west of the Tabernacle, in January 1859.
 He was still working as a painter and glazier in 1861.
 He then married Eliza Salmon on October 3, 1863.
 Edward had tough time making a living as a painter, and eventually made the switch over to photography and general store merchandising.

 As he began his career as a photographer, he also participated in various other economic activities such as selling fruit and groceries.
-He advertised the opening of his new photography galley in July of 1865.
+He advertised the opening of his new photography galley in July 1865.
 The gallery was located opposite of the Walker's Store, on the west side of East temple between first and second south in Salt Lake City.
 He focused primarily on portrait photography, which were printed on Cartes de visite, which were approximately the size of a business card.
 He also sold other items such as fruit, confectionery, and groceries at his store.
 He took several prominently known photographs of the new tabernacle, including a series of panoramic views of the Salt Lake Valley from the top of the tabernacle in 1867.
 By early 1874, advertisements for his photography business largely disappeared from local newspapers and city directories, likely due to competition from other prominent photographers in the region.

 Edward was also engaged in a wide variety of other activities during this time.
-Individuals interested in attending the Anniversary Ball of the Mormon Battalion on July 17, 1865, were required to report to him on or before July 15th, 1865.
+Individuals interested in attending the Anniversary Ball of the Mormon Battalion on July 17, 1865, were required to report to him on or before July 15, 1865.
 He married Rachel Brimley on August 23, 1869, in Salt Lake City.
 He had a family photo taken by his competitor, Charles W Carter, around 1870.
 The photo included his wife Eliza Salmon and their seven children: Charlotte, Edward Thomas, Emma, Brigham, Eliza, Napoleon, and Martha.
-He was a Real Estate Agent in 1879, and a Hackman in March of 1992.
+He was a Real Estate Agent in 1879, and a Hackman in March 1892.

 He died on August 8, 1882, at the age of 63 in Salt Lake City's 14th ward.
 He was buried on August 9, 1882, in Salt Lake City, Utah.